Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: GDPR Elements

-\subsection{Biometric data storage}
+\subsection{Biometric Data Storage}

-The first parameter is the biometric data storage, i.e., related to the questions as to how the template is stored and where.
-The interdisciplinary research \cite{Ref69} in 2009 concluded that biometrics could be either privacy-invasive or privacy-enhancing depending on the design and safeguards.
-Apart from the research analyzed above, surveys on blockchains show that depending on the types of networks, and storage, these systems might have different levels of GDPR compliance \cite{Ref70}.
-These two criteria for storage are often suggested as the key determinants for the level of GDPR compliance, whereby a helpful distinction can be made based on on-chain and off-chain storage.
+This parameter is related to the questions as to how and where the template is stored.
+Interdisciplinary research \cite{Ref69} in 2009 concluded that biometrics could improve privacy depending on the design and safeguards.
+In addition to the research analyzed above, blockchain surveys show that depending on the types of network and storage, these systems might have different levels of GDPR compatibility with the right to data protection \cite{Ref70}.
+These two storage criteria are often suggested as key determinants of GDPR compatibility level, whereby a helpful distinction can be made based on on-chain and off-chain storage.